 The Available To setting determines who can view or edit the prompt.
 You can limit access to yourself, specific users, teams, permission groups, or open it to everyone.
 This ensures that prompts are only visible to the people who need them.

-You can start by enabling Process Information, which gives the AI context like project type, process name, current stage, step names, and relevant dates.
-This helps the AI understand where the project sits in the sales cycle.
+Process Information provides high-level context about the project, such as the project type, process name, current stage, and key dates.
+This helps the AI understand where the project is in the workflow and generate more context-aware responses.

-The Messaging Center option allows you to pull in strategic messaging elements like your value proposition, sales methodology, ideal customer profile, and tone of voice.
-This helps ensure that AI outputs align with your company’s language and approach.
+Messaging Center allows you to include structured messaging elements such as value proposition, ideal customer profile, sales methodology, and tone of voice.
+This ensures that AI-generated content stays aligned with your organization’s messaging.

 Once your prompt is created, you can define where it should be available in the platform.
 Membrain AI Prompts can be enabled for several use cases, depending on your needs: